2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in California

 Top 10 Most Popular Linguistics & Comparative Literature Bachelor's Degree Schools

-Our 2023 rankings named University of California - Santa Cruz the most popular school in California for linguistics and comparative literature students working on their bachelor’s degree.
-UC Santa Cruz is a fairly large public school located in the city of Santa Cruz.
+Our analysis found University of California - Santa Cruz to be the most popular school for linguistics and comparative literature students who want to pursue a bachelor’s degree in California.
+UC Santa Cruz is a large public school located in the city of Santa Cruz.

 About 70% of the students majoring in comparative literature at the school are women while 30% are male.